 Learning Ladders with its commitment to develop all round creative and innovative thinkers puts great emphasis on after school enrichment programs.
 To aid children in exploring all aspects of learning and to explore their own interests we provide all children an opportunity to participate in all of the extracurricular activities.
 All children registered for extended day program are automatically registered in all of the following without any additional tuition.

-- Engineering through STEAM and Brickz4Kidz
+- Engineering through Science classes

-- Performing Arts including Guitar and Violin
+- Performing Arts including Instrument Lesson

 - Language Arts including Spanish, Mandarin, Hindi

 The after school enrichment programs are open to all children aged between 2.5-10yrs in the community whether or not they attend Learning Ladders day school or not